-Listen the devotional Krishna Bhajans, embeded from Youtube
+Listen to the devotional Krishna Bhajans, embedded on Youtube

-All the girls worship god Krishna with different types of fruits and flowers.
+All the girls worship the god Krishna with different types of fruits and flowers.

-Krishna Janmasthami is a very important festival for all Hindus people which is celebrated with great fervor.
-On this day, all the maids who have taken fasting eat fruits at 12 o’clock at night.
+Krishna Janmasthami is a very important festival for all Hindu people which is celebrated with great fervor.
+On this day, all the maids who have taken fasting eat fruits at midnight.
 All the maids take fasting without eating anything.

 On this day, all the people look very happy. children, young and old enjoy this festival with gladness.
 It is celebrated in Mithila especially.
-According to mythology, Krishna was considered that he was playful
+According to mythology, Krishna was considered that be playful

 He was also a man.
 He used to do an amazing thing in Dawapar Yug due to he was called god.
 Krishna’s birthplace is Vrindavan.